faizalyusuf/devops-mobile-demo/README.md

 ## Device details on which test has to be performed

 appiumtest.java at [this location](https://github.com/viseo-asia/devops-mobile-demo/blob/master/appium-test/src/test/java/org/hello/AppiumTest.java) needs to be updated with device ID found in output of  **$adb devices -l**.
-Updated filewould look like below.
+Updated file would look like below.

 ![](images/devicedetails.png)